Looking for an intimate hideaway for dinner à deux? Treat your valentine to good food, wine and romance in these softly-lit retreats.

 Maison Bâtard

 Dine at the romantic and fitting new addition to the Paris End of Collins Street.
 Maison Bâtard is a luxe, four-storey French bistro from famed restaurateur Chris Lucas.
 Start with a basket of house-baked baguettes and try the pear and hazelnut cheese souffle.
 For a main, order the eye fillet steak tartare with mustard and potato crisps.
-Then complete the evening with a cocktail at the newly unveiled Le Club downstairs.
+Then complete the evening with a cocktail at Le Club downstairs.

 A busy restaurant with dim lighting and an open kitchen with chefs cooking in the background.